 Now for the really fun part – choosing the designs.

 One thing to note: when decoupaging, make sure to print on thin paper, either copy paper or even tissue paper.
 Do not print on card stock.
 Card stock is too thick.
 The thinner the paper the better.
-(Tissue paper is the best, but printer paper is fine too.)
+(Printed tissue paper is the best, but printer paper is fine too.
+Here’s my post on how to print on tissue paper.)

 Ink the edges of each image if desired (adds to that vintage look) and decoupage to the block.
 As you will see, the background music stamp is not straight up and down.
 And it shouldn’t be.
 This adds to the charm of the piece.
 Straight up and down is too static and looks forced.
 So if you forget to measure, good – DON’T. This is one time when stamping should be off the cuff.